Barry Allen (DC Extended Universe)

-Bartholomew Henry "Barry" Allen, also known as The Flash, is a fictional character in the DC Extended Universe.
+Bartholomew Henry "Barry" Allen, also known as The Flash, is a fictional character in the DC Extended Universe (DCEU).
 Based on the DC Comics superhero of the same name, he is portrayed by American actor Ezra Miller.
-Originally appearing in a minor role in Batman v Superman: Dawn of Justice, Allen had a prominent role in the film Justice League and its director's cut.
-Miller has also reprised the role in other DC Comics media such as the Arrowverse and a cameo in the HBO Max series Peacemaker and is currently slated to star in The Flash, an upcoming film based on the character.
-The DC Extended Universe marks the first time The Flash has been portrayed in live-action film.
+Originally appearing in a minor role in Batman v Superman: Dawn of Justice and Suicide Squad, Barry had a prominent role in the film Justice League, its director's cut, and in his titular film.
+Miller also reprised the role in cameo capacity in other DC Comics media such as the Arrowverse event series Crisis on Infinite Earths and in the HBO Max series Peacemaker.
+The DCEU marks the first time The Flash has been portrayed in live-action film.

 Development and portrayal

 Early film proposals and casting for the DCEU

 Development on a film based on The Flash started in the late 1980s when Warner Bros. hired comic book writer Jeph Loeb to write a screenplay, but nothing materialized from that.
 The project went dormant until it was brought up again following the release of Batman Begins, when writer David S. Goyer was offered a chance to write a script for either Flash or Green Lantern.
 In December 2004, Goyer was brought to write, produce and direct The Flash.
 He approached his Blade: Trinity co-star Ryan Reynolds for the Barry Allen role, with the intention of also using Wally West as a supporting character.
 Goyer soon dropped out due to creative differences, but a film based on the Justice League featuring Barry Allen soon entered development afterwards, with Shawn Levy set to direct and Adam Brody cast as Barry Allen.
 However, this film also fell through.